pwn20wndstuff/Undecimus/README.md

 ## To Do List
 * Contact [@saurik](https://twitter.com/saurik) to enable the Cydia Store purchases on iOS 11 and remove the empty front page ads in Cydia: Partially done
-* Completely switch to Cydia Substrate and ditch Substitute: Done, testing...
+* Completely switch to Cydia Substrate and ditch Substitute: Done
-* Make switching from other jailbreaks without wiping the device possible: Almost done
+* Make switching from other jailbreaks without wiping the device possible: Done
-* Fix a kernel panic that's triggered by a kernel data abort which is caused by a UaF bug in jailbreakd: Almost done
+* Fix a kernel panic that's triggered by a kernel data abort which is caused by a UaF bug in jailbreakd: Done
 * Chain [@_bazad](https://twitter.com/_bazad)'s [blanket](https://github.com/bazad/blanket) to bypass the developer certificate requirement for multi_path: Almost done
 * Enable the on-fly entitlement patching on iOS 11: Work in progress
 * WebKit Port with [@_niklasb](https://twitter.com/_niklasb)'s [WebKit Exploit](https://github.com/phoenhex/files/tree/master/exploits/ios-11.3.1): Work in progress